Slavyanskaya Square: History

-The area was urbanized within 15th century; Kitai-gorod wall was erected in the 1530s, on the raised hill.
-Existing Church of All Saints was built in the 1480s and subsequently rebuilt in the 17th century.
+The area was urbanized in the 15th century; the Kitai-gorod wall was erected in the 1530s, on the raised hill.
+The existing Church of All Saints was built in the 1480s and subsequently rebuilt in the 17th century.

 Until 1934, territories inside the wall developed separately from the rest of the city, retaining medieval congestion until the 1890s despite numerous plans to redevelop Kitai-gorod.
 In the 1890s, Moscow Merchant Society consolidated the blocks within the wall, and built a string of majestic office buildings, notably Boyarsky Dvor facing Varvarka Gates and Staraya Square (by Fyodor Schechtel), 4 Staraya Square, former Communist Party Headquarters (by Vladimir Sherwood Jr.), and Delovoy Dvor (by Ivan Kuznetsov).
-The square and Solyanka Street acquired the finest examples of late Art Nouveau and Russian neoclassical revival, however, developers failed to obtain the permits for demolition of the wall.
+The square and Solyanka Street acquired the finest examples of late Art Nouveau and Russian neoclassical revival; however, developers failed to obtain the permits for demolition of the wall.